 102030 because after a string all the + will be treated as string concatenation operator (not binary +).

-The storage of cookies on the hard disk depends on OS and the browser.
+The storage of cookies on the hard disk depends on the OS and the browser.

 Undefined value: A value that is not defined and has no keyword is known as undefined value.
 For example:

-28) What is difference between View state and Session state?
+43) What is the difference between View state and Session state?